 FromSoftware and its engine: the same patch, four years later 🎮

-FromSoftware's proprietary engine remains the same as in 2022, though with gradual improvements in lighting and texture loading.
-Shadow of the Erdtree introduced more precise dynamic shadows and a revised particle system, but performance on base consoles remains locked to unstable 60 fps.
+FromSoftware's proprietary engine remains the same as in 2022, albeit with gradual improvements in lighting and texture loading.
+Shadow of the Erdtree introduced more precise dynamic shadows and a revised particle system, but performance on base consoles remains locked at unstable 60 fps.
 Nightreign, for its part, leverages the multiplayer experience to optimize network synchronization, although asset pop-ins in the open world persist.
 The promise of a native PC version with ray tracing remains just that: a promise.

 The movie: when lag becomes art 🎬